nish-d/vicky002.github.io/_posts/2015-12-25-A-Comprehensive-Personal-Year-In-review-(2015).md

-**April 2015**: I had just joined CodeChef, all days were really exciting and fun with meetings, dinners, watching movies, cracking jokes.
-CodeChef team is awesome!
+**April 2015**: I had just joined CodeChef, all my days were really exciting and fun with meetings, dinners, watching movies, cracking jokes.
+The CodeChef team is awesome!
 I was learning something new every day.

 **May 2015**: On 23rd May, Mukesh bhai (my brother) got graduated from Cornell University.